 The Law School Admission Test (LSAT) is a very important component of your law school application.
 This exam is a skills-based assessment designed to determine how you will respond to training in the law.
-Offered four or five times a year, students who plan to take the LSAT are strongly encouraged to begin preparation well in advance.
+Offered multiple times each year, students who plan to take the LSAT are strongly encouraged to begin preparation well in advance.

 Make sure you are prepared for the LSAT and are ready put forth your best effort on test day.